A Simple "Motivation" Can Enhance Reinforcement Finetuning of Large Reasoning Models: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel method \texttt{MeRF}, leveraging the in-context abilities of LLMs to enhance reinforcment finetuning for reasoning.
-By injecting the in-context motivation into the training process, \texttt{MeRF} enables the model to be aware of the objective of the task, which aligns the generation with the transcendent optimization objective.
-Empirical results show that \texttt{MeRF} significantly outperforms RLVR baseline with superior reasoning capabilities.
-To further understanding the effectiveness of \texttt{MeRF}, we conduct a series of experiments and analysis, revealing the connection between the in-context motivation and the reinforcement learning process optimized by the reward function, providing insights into the potential of motivation-enhanced learning for LLM reasoning and self-evolving LLMs.
+In this paper, we propose \textbf{MeRF}, leveraging the in-context learning abilities of LLMs for more efficient reinforcement finetuning with in-context motivation.
+By injecting the in-context motivation into the training process, \textbf{MeRF} enables the model to be aware of the objective of the task, aligning the generation with the transcendent optimization objective, and therefore, leading to substantial performance improvement in reasoning benchmarks.
+To further understand the effectiveness of MeRF, we conduct comprehensive experiments and analysis, revealing the mechanism behind MeRF, demonstrating the powerful capability of LLMs in adapting to adverse motivation and the potential for more powerful large reasoning models with motivation-enhanced reinforcement finetuning.

 \textbf{Limitations.} However, there are still some limitations in our work, presenting the potential for future research.
-(1) The motivation in \texttt{MeRF} is static in the training process.
+(1) The motivation in MeRF is static in the training process.
 It is possible to explore the dynamic motivation during the training process in future work.
 (2) For models of weak generalization capability, how to efficiently implement RLVR and better leverage the in-context motivation for more efficient reinforcement finetuning is still an open question.